noarche/youtube-ripper/README.md

 # ꧁꧂  Youtube-Ripper

-Youtube Ripper lets you easily save youtube videos as video or audio using the highest quality by available.
+Youtube Ripper lets you easily save videos from ANY WEBSITE as video or audio using the highest quality by available.
+Even though it ask for a youtube link you can paste any link and it will download the media.